Sara Ramirez: Singing career

 Ramírez released their first single, a rendition of "Silent Night", in 2009.
 The song was featured in the tenth episode of the sixth season of Grey's Anatomy.
 Their debut self-titled extended play (EP) came out in March 2011 on the iTunes Store under the label of Atrevida Records.
 The EP included four songs, including a cover of "The Story", which was originally recorded by Brandi Carlile for her 2007 album of the same name.
 Two of the three songs were co-written by Ramírez and the album's writer-producer Rob Giles.
 Sara Ramirez debuted at number 37 on the Billboard 200, number 9 on Billboards Independent Albums chart, and number 38 on the Canadian Albums Chart.
 "The Story" debuted the same week at number 69 on the Billboard Hot 100, number 72 on the Canadian Hot 100, and number 34 on the Irish Singles Chart.
 Soundtracks for Monty Python's Spamalot (2005) and Grey's Anatomy: The Music Event (2011) were released under the labels of Decca Records and ABC Studios respectively.

 Philanthropy

 Ramírez is an activist and extensively campaigns for LGBT rights.
 They are a member of the True Colors United board of directors and The Task Force, and the San Diego, New York, and San Francisco LGBT Centers.
-They spoke in support of homeless LGBTQ youth at a True Colors Fund conference.
+They spoke out in support of homeless LGBTQ youth at a True Colors Fund conference.
 In addition, Ramírez supports other groups including BiNetUSA, Bisexual Organizing Project, American Institute of Bisexuality, NDLON, and Mujeres De Maíz.

 In 2015, they were awarded the Ally for Equality Award by the Human Rights Campaign Foundation.

 In 2023 and 2024, Ramírez became a vocal activist in support of Palestinian liberation, participating in various protests organized by ACT UP New York.